 Training for academic researchers

 We offer regional training events for academic researchers called "Parliament for researchers".
 These events explore how to use research to engage with Parliament and take place monthly across the UK.
 They are open to any researcher at any stage of their career, as well as those working in policy brokerage and research impact roles.
-This regional training programme is currently paused due to the COVID-19 outbreak.
+This regional training programme is currently paused due to COVID-19.

 We also offer online training for researchers and knowledge mobilisers.

 This training gives an overview of the UK Parliament and then covers ways to work with the institution including details on Select Committees, legislative scrutiny, the House of Commons and House of Lords libraries, and POST.
 It also includes sessions on identifying how your research relates to policy, and communicating your research at Parliament.
 Sessions are delivered by officials from POST and Select Committees.
 The training is interactive and practical, and you will leave with an action plan, plenty of resources and the chance to join our alumni network to receive further opportunities and support from Parliament.